klepticat/JetpackWarning/README.md

 # Jetpack Warning Mod

+THIS MOD IS DEPRECATED AND NOW MAINTAINED BY HAMUNII AT https://thunderstore.io/c/lethal-company/p/Hamunii/JetpackWarning/

 A Lethal Company mod that adds visual and audio indicators for when your jetpack may explode.

 ![warning meter example](https://github.com/klepticat/JetpackWarning/raw/main/assets/example.gif)